Skip to main content

 • land use change (deforestation, farming, etc) that allows the expansion of species and microbes into new areas

-• global warming, which encourages the movement of species and their microbes to new areas where human exposure is more likely
+• global warming encourages the movement of species and their microbes to new areas where human exposure is more likely

 • climate change-induced changes in plant life that allow altered distributions of animals and microbes

-• climate change-derived changes in precipitation patterns that affect the adaptation of species and their microbes.
+• climate change-derived changes in precipitation patterns affect species' adaptation and their microbes.

-Another study used databases of mammalian viruses and their host to see which ones might share viruses, an occurrence made much more likely when the species live in the same geographic area.
-Machine learning was used to model how mammals might share viruses and change their living range in a warming world through 2070.
-The study found over 4000 viruses could move among 3000 species, greatly enhancing the changes for the exchange of single and multiple viruses among species.
+Another study used databases of mammalian viruses and their hosts to identify which viruses might be shared, a phenomenon that is much more likely when the species live in the same geographic area.
+Machine learning was used to model how mammals might share viruses and shift their ranges in a warming world through 2070.
+The study found that over 4,000 viruses could move among 3,000 species, greatly enhancing the likelihood of exchanging single and multiple viruses among species.
 Bats (see below) are especially worrisome as they harbor many viruses capable of infecting humans.
-As bats move habitats due to climate warming, their chances of infecting new species that could then infect humans are greatly increased.
+As bats move their habitats due to climate change, their chances of infecting new species that could infect humans increase.

-25 years of land use changes in Australia led to altered bat (flying foxes) behavior and to their more permanent presence in agricultural land.
-This has resulted in viral"spillover" (transmission of a pathogen from a non-human vertebrate to a human) that is driven by periodic food shortages, especially in winters following El Nino weather patterns (characterized by less rain, warmer temperatures, and greater temperature extremes).
-These changes in bat behavior led to the emergence of the Hendra virus, which infected domestic horses (an intermediate vector), and could pass the virus to humans.
+Twenty-five years of land-use changes in Australia led to altered bat (flying fox) behavior and a more permanent presence on agricultural land.
+This has resulted in viral "spillover" (transmission of a pathogen from a non-human vertebrate to a human) driven by periodic food shortages, especially in winters following El Niño weather patterns (characterized by less rain, warmer temperatures, and greater temperature extremes).
+These changes in bat behavior led to the emergence of the Hendra virus, which infected domestic horses (an intermediate host) and could be transmitted to humans.
 The virus does not cause disease in bats but leads to a high mortality rate in horses (75%) and humans (57% based on just four deaths).
-With climate and land use change, bats persistently spent winters in agricultural lands close to horses.
-Spillovers occurred more frequently during low food conditions following an El Nino summer.
+With climate and land-use change, bats persistently spent winters on agricultural lands near horses.
+Spillovers occurred more frequently during low food conditions following an El Niño summer.

-The Black Death (Second Great Pandemic, 1347-1351), occurred during the Little Ice Age in Europe (1300-1850), which also led to a great famine from 1315-1322.
-There is a link between the pandemic and climate change, but it's difficult to ascertain the strength of the association.
-An association exists between periodic warm springs and wet summers in Central Asia (using tree-ring data) and outbreaks of the Plague in Europe about 15 years later.
-This suggests a continual re-importation of Yersinia pestis in Asian rodents into Europe and could explain how long the Plague lasted in Europe.
+The Black Death (Second Great Pandemic, 1347-1351) occurred during the Little Ice Age in Europe (1300-1850), leading to a great famine from 1315-1322.
+There is a link between the pandemic and climate change, but it isn't easy to ascertain the strength of the association.
+An association exists between periodic warm springs and wet summers in Central Asia (as inferred from tree-ring data) and outbreaks of the Plague in Europe about 15 years later.
+This suggests a continual reimportation of Yersinia pestis from Asian rodents into Europe and could explain why the Plague persisted there for so long.

-The presence of the plague in gerbils in Kazakhstan would increase with warm spring and wet summer which increase gerbil and flee populations.
-This Moran effect (time correlation of two populations of a species with change in environment) is well known in population ecology.
-When gerbil populations collapse, the flea density of the remaining gerbils increases which also leads them to seek different hosts.
+The presence of plague in gerbils in Kazakhstan would increase with a warm spring and a wet summer, thereby increasing gerbil and flea populations.
+This Moran effect (time correlation between two populations of a species due to a change in environment) is well known in population ecology.
+When gerbil populations collapse, the flea density of the remaining gerbils increases, leading them to seek different hosts.
 The spread across geographic distance would take time.
-In the case of periodic import of flees to Europe, it has been proposed that the 4000 km from west central Asia to the Black Sea took 10-12 years (around 350km/y) .
+In the case of periodic import of fleas into Europe, it has been proposed that the 4000 km from west central Asia to the Black Sea took 10-12 years (around 350 km/y).

 Pathogens from the North

 Most attention has been given to pathogens moving northward from the south as warmer temperatures allow them to thrive in traditionally colder climates.
 There is growing parallel concern about pathogens moving south from the Arctic as it warms.
-In fact, the high northern latitudes have experienced the greatest increase in temperature as the planet warms.
-The Arctic is predicted to be soon ice-free in the summers.
+The high northern latitudes have experienced the greatest increase in temperature as the planet warms.
+The Arctic is predicted to be ice-free in the summer.

 An emerging concern is the "activation" of microbes from the permafrost that have been sequestered and dormant for 500,000 years or more.
-In fact, species like tardigrades, rotifers, and nematodes, that can go dormant and enter a state called cryptobiosis in harsh conditions such as freezing and dehydration, can reactivate.
-Two species of nematodes (roundworms), dating back to 46,000 years ago (based on radioactive dating), the last years of the Pleistocene, were recovered and revived.
-Periodic re-occurences of anthrax from the release of the Gram-positive bacterium Bacillus anthracis spores from permafrost thawed in summers have been reported.
-In 2016, when average temperatures were significantly elevated (see Figure \(\PageIndex{13}\) below), over 2000 reindeer died (close to a 90% mortality rate) and close to 100 people were hospitalized from an anthrax outbreak in Siberia.
-On June 20, 2020, a record temperature of 38 °C (100 °F) in the Russian town of Verkhoyansk was recorded!
+Species like tardigrades, rotifers, and nematodes that can enter cryptobiosis in harsh conditions, such as freezing and dehydration, can reactivate.
+Two species of nematodes (roundworms), dating back 46,000 years (based on radioactive dating), to the last years of the Pleistocene, were recovered and revived.
+Periodic reoccurrences of anthrax have been reported from the release of Bacillus anthracis spores from permafrost thawed in the summer.
+In 2016, when average temperatures were significantly elevated (see Figure \(\PageIndex{13}\) below), over 2000 reindeer died (close to a 90% mortality rate), and close to 100 people were hospitalized from an anthrax outbreak in Siberia.
+On June 20, 2020, a record temperature of 38 °C (100 °F) was set in the Russian town of Verkhoyansk!

 Figure \(\PageIndex{13}\): Color map showing land surface temperature anomalies from -12 °C (-21.6 °F) (darkest red) to + 12 °C (+21.6 °F) (darkest red) during the week of July 20-27, 1916. https://earthobservatory.nasa.gov/im...n-extreme-year

-We also have to worry about emerging viruses that are released from the thawing of the tundra.
-Just as for the SARS-Covid-2 virus, we would have no immunity to these viruses.
-Figure \(\PageIndex{14}\) below shows EM pictures of new infectious viruses isolated from seven different ancient Siberian permafrost samples.
+We must also worry about emerging viruses released by the tundra's thawing.
+As with SARS-CoV-2, we would have no immunity to these viruses.
+Figure \(\PageIndex{14}\) below shows EM pictures of new infectious viruses isolated from seven ancient Siberian permafrost samples.

 Figure \(\PageIndex{14}\): Morphological features guiding the preliminary identification of newly isolated viruses (negative staining, TEM).
 Alempic, J.-M.; Lartigue, A.; Goncharov, A.E.; Grosse, G.; Strauss, J.; Tikhonov, A.N.; Fedorov, A.N.; Poirot, O.; Legendre, M.; Santini, S.; et al. An Update on Eukaryotic Viruses Revived from Ancient Permafrost.
 Viruses 202315, 564. https://doi.org/10.3390/v15020564.
 Creative Commons Attribution (CC BY) license (https://creativecommons.org/licenses/by/4.0/).